The break/fix model no longer helps SMBs achieve strategic goals. See the differences between managed IT vs. the break/fix approach here.

 Proactive Network Maintenance and Monitoring

-This means that, unlike break/fix services, it’s fundamentally in an MSP’s interest to do everything they can to make sure your IT networks runs smoothly and to prevent the need to send an engineer to your place of work unless as a last resort.
+This means that, unlike break/fix services, it’s fundamentally in an MSPs interest to do everything they can to make sure your IT network runs smoothly.

 A Partner Who Is Aligned with Your Business Objectives